-Unidentified Man: (Foreign language spoken)
+AMEN LABIZI: Unidentified Man: (Foreign language spoken)

-From her third floor office, above Bourguiba Avenue, Selma Jabbes(ph) watches everything unfold below.
+BEARDSLEY: From her third floor office, above Bourguiba Avenue, Selma Jabbes(ph) watches everything unfold below.

-Ms. SELMA JABBES: Now, everybody would like to find a new life with the new values, but we are always waiting to see a clear situation.
+SELMA JABBES: Now, everybody would like to find a new life with the new values, but we are always waiting to see a clear situation.
 There are not transparency in the words in the information on our TVs, our radios, our medias.

 BEARDSLEY: The one thing people keep saying over and over here is that the situation is far from clear.

 BEARDSLEY: That's Eric Goldstein, coordinator of Human Rights Watch in Tunisia.
 He says while the president's main allies fled, Ben Ali's network is still largely in place across the country.

-Mr. GOLDSTEIN: That is a heavy apparatus, and it's not as if those people and those institutions have been pushed aside.
+GOLDSTEIN: That is a heavy apparatus, and it's not as if those people and those institutions have been pushed aside.
 You know, the head was chopped off.

 BEARDSLEY: The new undersecretary for youth and sports is 32-year-old Slim Amamou.
 As a computer blogger, he was jailed under the Ben Ali regime.
 Today, Amamou seeks refuge in his office from the clamoring demands of the hallway.

-For NPR news, I'm Eleanor Beardsley in Tunis.
+BEARDSLEY: For NPR news, I'm Eleanor Beardsley in Tunis.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.